hermh4cks/Write-ups/OSCP/Buffer Overflow/WIN32.md

 - MSFVenom

 ## Steps
+0. **Settup** Setting up vulnserver and our linux and windows boxes
 1. **Spiking** Trying to determin if a funtion of the program is vulnerable to bof
 2. **Fuzzing** Sending lots of a single character (AAA) to see if we can crash the program
 3. **Finding the Offset** Find where fuzzing caused the crash